wp-plugins/woocommerce-store-toolkit/readme.txt

 * Post Tags
 * Links
 * Comments

+3. WooCommerce maintainence/debugging tools

+* All in One SEO Pack integration
+* Order Meta widget on Orders screen
+* Product Meta widget on Products screen

 If you find yourself in the situation where you need to start over with a fresh installation of WooCommerce then a 'nuke' will do the job.